Remote Sensing of the Bio-Geosphere

 - Combine knowledge on remote sensing data systems for optimal monitoring of changes in various components of the bio-geosphere.

-- Understanding relevant remote sensing theory and methods for successful remote sensing based analysis of the marine environment, snow and ice, vegetation productivity and remote sensing of the atmosphere.
+- Understanding relevant remote sensing theory and methods for successful remote sensing-based analysis of the marine environment, snow and ice, vegetation productivity and remote sensing of the atmosphere.

-- Discussions of advantages/disadvantages and the complementary use of remote sensing data systems of varying spatial, temporal, spectral and radiometric resolution for ecosystem monitoring.
+- Discussions of advantages/disadvantages and the complementary use of remote sensing data systems of varying spatial, temporal, spectral and radiometric resolution for global ecosystem monitoring.

 - Independent data collection and analysis for understanding drivers of ecosystem changes using remote sensing software.